nsat/space-services-user-guide/tutorials/rf_transmit/Readme.md

 This tutorial will demonstrate creating and sending a waveform through the S-BAND radio on the `SDR` using the [`iqgenerator`](../../Utilities.md#iq-generator) and [`rftransmit`](../../Utilities.md#rf-transmit) utilities, and finally downloading a log of the activities.

-*NOTE:* Receiving the transmitted waveform is beyond the scope of this tutorial.
-See the advanced [RF Tx/Rx Tutorial](../rf_txrx/RfTxRx.md).
+*NOTE:* Receiving the transmitted waveform is beyond the scope of this tutorial as it requires a satellite dish controlled by the user.

 ## Prerequisites